 He said he crossed “all the rivers running north” and passed dry plains before reaching “the falls” (which Lewis interprets as the fall of water towards the west coast).
 Here he found water and stayed with the blacks, eventually discovering a white man among them.
 The man showed Hume two bloodwood trees within 100 miles of each other, one marked with “LC” over “Nov 1847”, the other “LC” over “Aug 1848” over “ROCK”.
-Under the first tree was a bottle with letters and near the second was papers in a saddlebag, a quadrant, a telescope and papers.
-He said he placed both set of artifacts under a rock at the second tree, and the man told him to alert authorities in Sydney where they were.
+Under the first tree was a bottle with letters and near the second were papers in a saddlebag, a quadrant and a telescope.
+He said he placed both set of artifacts under a rock at the second tree, and the white man told him to alert authorities in Sydney where they were.
 When Hume arrived back two years and four months later, he was arrested for the incident at Baradine.
 He said he hadn’t told his story earlier because authorities would consider it a ploy to gain release.

 There were several reasons they should have been more sceptical.
 None questioned why the trees were marked LC or 1847.
 Leichhardt marked his trees L and the expedition did not start until 1848.
 There was no way Leichhardt could have gone that far west by August 1848, as claimed by the second tree mark.
 If the man had lived with Aboriginal people for 18 years, he was there well before 1848.

 There were further interrogations and further discrepancies.
 Hume claimed there were 70 people in the murdered party of whites (Leichhardt had six or seven comrades).
-He claimed to be able to speak 30 Aboriginal languages and he was the son of explorer Hamilton Hume, he claimed to have found gold and later retracted that statement.
+He also claimed to be able to speak 30 Aboriginal languages and said he was the son of explorer Hamilton Hume.
+He claimed to have found gold and later retracted that statement.
 While Hume never claimed the party was Leichhardt’s, others did.
-When the claims were printed in 1871, Hovenden Hely, who travelled with Leichhardt in the ill-fated second expedition, was suspicious.
-What did he do without packhorses, Hely asked, “Did he do without flour, tea and sugar etc, and drive before him livestock?
+When the claims were printed in 1871, Hovenden Hely, who travelled with Leichhardt in the short-lived second expedition, was suspicious.
+What did Hume do without packhorses, Hely asked, “Did he do without flour, tea and sugar etc, and drive before him livestock?
 Or did he subsist by means of his gun?”

-Hely made the point about the LC on the trees and the “1847” a year when Leichhardt was still in Sydney basking in the glory of his first expedition.
-Daniel Bunce, who also travelled in the second expedition, said the LC could be Leichhardt’s second in command who Bunce thought was named Louis Classen (his name was actually Augustus Classen).
+Hely made the obvious point about the LC on the trees and the “1847” a year when Leichhardt was still in Sydney basking in the glory of his first expedition.
+Daniel Bunce, who also travelled in the second expedition, said the LC could be Leichhardt’s second in command who Bunce confusingly thought was named Louis Classen (in reality Augustus Classen).

-Nonetheless the New South Wales government took Hume on his word.
+Nonetheless the New South Wales government was willing to finance a Hume expedition.
 They released him, gave a horse and saddle, a revolver, ammunition and £12 for the journey.
-They paid for a passage from Newcastle to the Roper River where he arrived in January 1872.
+They paid for a passage from Newcastle to Roper River where he arrived in January 1872.
 Initially there were reports he could understand the Roper people, a later report contradicted this.
 “He was quite unable to converse with them though he pretended he (could)”.
 The journalist’s conclusion was Hume’s story was “a fabrication and a very clumsy one”.

 At the Roper Hume expected to get horses and help for his search and when that did not happen, he worked for six months on the Overland Telegraph Line.
 When he telegraphed the government to say he had not received a horse, South Australian authorities said Telegraph Line leader Charles Todd had issued instructions to give him all the help he needed.
 Hume claimed Todd reneged and he “gave up in disgust”.

-Hume claimed he travelled south towards Alice Springs where he saw explorer Peter Warburton and his camels before Warburton went missing in the Tanami Desert.
+Hume said he travelled south towards Alice Springs where he saw explorer Peter Warburton and his camels before Warburton went missing in the Tanami Desert.
 Todd investigated Hume’s claims and found them untrue.
 Hume said he found the long-lost white man again at Sturt Creek, where he learned his name was Classen from Leichhardt’s party.
-Hume says he returned to Tennant Creek to get materials so Classen could write his story which he worked on for 35 days.
-Meanwhile Hume found Leichhardt’s skeleton in a “coolaman” (hollowed tree).
+Hume then returned to Tennant Creek to get materials so Classen could write his story which he worked on for 35 days.
+He said he found Leichhardt’s skeleton in a “coolaman” (hollowed tree).
 Classen wrote 61 pages and added 75 pages of Leichhardt’s writing which Hume packed in a satchel with a telescope, watch and sextant and headed back to the Roper River camp.